Jtrinh3/CS-428---Project-3---Preserve-Your-Kingdom/docs/Proposal/index.md

   <img width="460" height="300" src="https://raw.githubusercontent.com/Jtrinh3/CS-428---Project-3---Preserve-Your-Kingdom/master/docs/Proposal/Proposal%202.jpg?token=AHXLFLIU3YBAZHQD2CYLBKS5YZKBE">
 </p>

 In the original game, you started with nothing but your mouse to pick up stick figures and drop them, injuring them.
-This would translate into VR pretty nicely since we now have another dimension to worry about!
+This would translate into VR pretty nicely since we now have another dimension to work with, allowing the user to even walk around their own kingdom!

 <p align="center">
   <img width="460" height="300" src="https://raw.githubusercontent.com/Jtrinh3/CS-428---Project-3---Preserve-Your-Kingdom/master/docs/Proposal/Proposal%203.jpg?token=AHXLFLJJOLNJXFFOA4DXWOC5YZKDE">
 </p>

 As the player progress, they would be given an opportunity amass their weaponry and upgrade their castles.
-We plan on adding various things from multitude of timelines!
+We plan on adding various things from multitude of timelines and worlds!

 <p align="center">
   <img width="460" height="300" src="https://raw.githubusercontent.com/Jtrinh3/CS-428---Project-3---Preserve-Your-Kingdom/master/docs/Proposal/Proposal%204.jpg?token=AHXLFLM3QJ7FFPDAZ763FSS5YZKD2">